begmuhommet/low-ops-docs/docs/testing/platform-testing.md

  Step 3: MyFirstModule.Cleanup - Enable
  Step 4: Check the "I acknowledge the app might be offline briefly during deployment" And click on "Deploy" button
-To check:
+ 4. Go back to the Environment tab to see the status of deployment
+Verify:
- "Deployment request submitted" pop up window
+ - "Deployment request submitted" pop up window appears after the "Deploy" button is clicked.
+ - Status of the application is updated
+ - Deployment is complete successfully once "package version", "mendix version" and "updated on" fields contain the details.

+ ## *Deploy application to a acceptance environment*